micolous/tm1640-rpi/README.md

 ## Documentation ##

-Documentation is provided in the `doc` folder of this project, and can be generated if Sphinx is installed:
+Documentation is provided in the `doc` folder of this project, and can be generated if Sphinx and Doxygen are installed:

 	$ cd doc
+	$ make doxyxml
 	$ make html

 Alternatively, documentation with the current `master` version of the code is available online at http://tm1640-rpi.rtfd.org/